balmas/tei-digital-age/README.md

   * digitaledition/tlg1396.tlg001.teida-grc1.de.html or digitaledition/tlg1396.tlg001.teida-grc1.de.html
   * Note: the syntax viewer frame does not currently work properly in Chrome or Safari.

-## Discussion Points
+## Discussion
-* Do we annotate meter inline or as standoff markup
+* Annotating meter inline vs standoff markup
   * Hegesippus poem demonstrates alternation of hexameters and iambic trimeters (lines 1, 3, 5, and 7 are hexameters)
-* Where do we put notes, commentary and apparatus?
+* Approaches to notes, commentary and apparatus
   * Sidonius notes were left out in the pre-prepared demo code, but should really be included
 * ...